 The Budget Support Act of FY 2018 included a provision for the use of paygo as part of the Capital Infrastructure Preservation and Improvement Fund.
 The provision specifies that for FY 2020, the financial plan shall include a minimum local funds total transfer of paygo to the CIP of \$58,950,000, plus any associated special purpose revenues dedicated to capital.
 Then, beginning in FY 2021, and for each subsequent fiscal year thereafter, the financial plan shall include a minimum local fund transfer for paygo of the \$58,950,000 (and any special purpose revenues dedicated to capital) plus 25% of the increase in local fund revenues over the FY 2020 base year.
-The amount of local fund revenues transferred to the CIP is capped, to not exceed annual additions to total accumulated depreciation as reported in the District's most recent Annual Comprehensive Financial Report.
-The District receives funding from the Infrastructure Investment and Jobs Act (IIJA), enacted into law in 2021, of \$2.06 billion from FY2024 to FY 2026.
+The amount of local fund revenues transferred to the CIP is capped, to not exceed annual additions to total accumulated depreciation as reported in the District's most recent Annual Comprehensive Financial Report (ACFR).
+The District receives funding from the Infrastructure Investment and Jobs Act (IIJA), enacted into law in 2021, of \$687 million and \$698 million in FY 2025 and FY 2026 respectively, or a total of \$1.38 billion.
 This substantial amount of additional federal funding for infrastructure is planned to be used to supplement local funds to further address the District's unmet capital needs.
-As an example of how significantly paygo funding for capital has grown, the adopted FY 2024 budget includes total paygo funding for capital, including amounts dedicated to WMATA, of roughly \$361 million plus IIJA Funds of \$676 million, for a total of \$1.04 billion in FY 2024 alone.
-This is approximately \$457 million more than legislatively required.
-Additionally, over the 6-year CIP period, projected paygo transfers to the capital budget total \$2.35 billion excluding IIJA Funds.
-The total aggregate amount of paygo funding over the entire 6-year CIP period exceeds the legislative minimum by roughly \$800 million including IIJA Funds.
+As an example of how significantly paygo funding for capital has grown, the adopted FY 2025 budget includes total paygo funding for capital, including amounts dedicated to WMATA, of roughly \$242 million plus IIJA Funds of \$687 million, for a total of \$929 million in FY 2025 alone.
+This is approximately \$723 million more than legislatively required.
+Additionally, over the 6-year CIP period, projected paygo transfers to the capital budget total \$1.93 billion excluding IIJA Funds.
+The total aggregate amount of paygo funding over the entire 6-year CIP period exceeds the legislative minimum by roughly \$130 million, when including IIJA Funds.

-As shown in the following graph, under the approved legislation, future local funds transfers to the CIP for paygo, both the amounts dedicated to WMATA and the amounts for the District's capital projects, would be roughly equivalent to additions to total accumulated depreciation in FY2028 and by FY2030, at which point the calculation to determine future local funds transfers would be capped at the amount reported for additions to total accumulated depreciation of capital assets.
+As shown in the following graph, under the approved legislation, future local funds transfers to the CIP for paygo, including both the amounts dedicated to WMATA and the amounts for the District's capital projects, would be almost equivalent to additions to total accumulated depreciation in FY2030 and reach that number by FY2031.
+At this point the calculation to determine future local funds transfers would be capped at the amount reported for additions to total accumulated depreciation of capital assets.

 While the estimated increases in paygo from local funds represent significant portions of the projected local funds revenue growth of the District, and a substantial increase in funding for the capital program over prior year's amounts, it represents a relatively small part of the local funds portion of the District's general fund budget.
-As seen in the following graph, the annual amount of local funds transfers of paygo for capital averages 4.8% of the local funds portion of total general fund expenditures between fiscal year 2024 and fiscal year 2033, which is the earliest time by which all unmet capital needs could be funded.
+As seen in the following graph, the annual amount of local funds transfers of paygo for capital averages 4.5% of the local funds portion of total general fund expenditures between fiscal year 2025 and fiscal year 2033, which is the earliest time by which all unmet capital needs could be funded.

-1 Estimates based on additions to total accumulated depreciation of capital assets as per the ACFR: \$563M in FY2022.
+1 Estimates based on additions to total accumulated depreciation of capital assets as per the ACFR: \$552M in FY2023.
 While GASB 87 includes amortization of capital leases in the calculation of total depreciation & amortization, District legislation only includes depreciation.
 Therefore, amortization of capital leases is excluded from the calculation of total depreciation for this purpose.